i-Vertix/i-vertix-documentation/monitoring_versioned_docs/version-22.10/i-vertix-vault/vault.md

 :::

-One important use of the i-Vertix Vault is to use it to retrieve credentials without using a personal credential store (e.g. keepass); remember that this functionality is subject to ACLs.
+An important functionality of the i-Vertix Vault is the ability to retrieve credentials without relying on a personal credential store (e.g., Keepass).
+It is crucial to note that this functionality is subject to Access Control Lists (ACLs).

 :::info